drevops/vortex/scripts/drevops/docs/content/tools/variables.md

 ### `DREVOPS_NOTIFY_NEWRELIC_APPID`

-Optional Application ID.
+Optional NewRelic Application ID.

 Will be discovered automatically from application name if not provided.

 Default value: `UNDEFINED`